-4.)
-Departments should consider using the university's preferred travel vendor(s) before looking elsewhere for tickets.
+- Departments should consider using the university's preferred travel vendor(s) before looking elsewhere for tickets.
 While "special" fares sound tempting, our experience has shown that fewer that 1 in 4 fares which have been represented as being less costly than those provided by our contract agency actually were.
-Questions or comments concerning the university travel contract should be addressed to Procurement Services, Cindy Braatz at 294-5641.
+Questions or comments concerning the university travel contract should be addressed to Procurement Services, Kristie Rohmsdahl at 294-5641.

 the following standards should apply:

-- a) The business portion of the travel
+- The business portion of the travel is justified.

-e) Any additional charges incurred to accomodate personal travel must be charged to the traveler's credit card, rather than to ISU.
+- Any additional charges incurred to accommodate personal travel must be charged to the traveler's credit card, rather than to ISU.

 Travelers who have questions about an agency they would like to utilize, should contact one of the following travel associations to see if the agency is registered.
 Please note these are associations only, and travel agencies, consolidators, and brokers can operate legally without belonging to an association.

 Tel: (703) 816-8000